bramwalet/Subliminal.bundle/README.md

 - advanced settings: define enabled-for languages per provider
 - advanced settings: add deep-clean option (clean up the subtitle-sub-folder and the parent one)

-Big thanks to the beta testing team!
-You know who you are!

 [older changes](CHANGELOG.md)